PargonX/ChatAPP/README.md

     ```bash
     python app.py
     ```
+4. Conifgure your mail server and a random secrete key in conifg.yml

-4. Access the application in your web browser at `http://localhost:5000`.
+5. Access the application in your web browser at `http://localhost:5000`.

 ## Usage